Languages, Literatures, and Cultures

 Self-Directed Language Acquisition Program (SDLAP)

 The Self-Directed Language Acquisition Program allows students to study languages not offered in the standard curriculum.
 Participants in the program develop competence in speaking, reading, and writing a less-commonly-taught language while honing their skills as autonomous learners and exploring the cultural context of language use.
-Modern Hebrew, Persian, Swahili, and Turkish are routinely offered; other languages are offered upon student request when necessary resources can be arranged.
+Modern Hebrew, Persian, and Turkish are routinely offered; other languages are offered upon student request when necessary resources can be arranged.